Home Updated September 26, 2022.

 Alternately the die rolling player may declare a reroll but specify that whichever set arrives first is to be used.
 Since players may not receive the same set first, a careful examination of the time that the die roll server sent the die rolls may be needed to determine first arrival.

 Having noted the official protocol above, please extend every courtesy you yourself would appreciate.
-If an error is non-substantive, allow the error to be corrected.
 If a unit is moved illegally and it does not affect combat, allow the unit to be moved correctly.

 Gamemaster: Ed Menzel email@example.com